 Details about international home education in some countries outside the UK are given in the following web sites.

 Although little-known, home education does take place in Belgium.
 You can read some anecdotes and legal information in the Brussels Journal.
-A web site with a contact, though not much more, is at: Brussels Christian Homeschooling Association
+You can also read the Ex-pat Focus guide to education in Belgium, with information about homeschooling at the bottom.

 While home education is not directly recognised in the law, it is considered legal (in that school is not compulsory).
 You can find information (in Spanish) on the EnFamilia page.
 There is also an English-speaking community of home educators in Columbia.